wirth87/Plex-Search-Bot/README.md

 # Plex-Search-Bot
-Basic search bot for searching your Plex Library for media Dependecies
+Basic search bot for searching your Plex Library for media

+The Bot can search your tv and movie Libraries for media and report back Movies - Reports Movies found with TMBD link embedded to title, total size and resoloution Tv Shows - Reports Tv Shows with TMBD link embedded to title, total seasons found and total size

+Dependecies
 Python Version
 Ensure Python 3.8 or higher is installed.